Anna-Assistant/Anna/docs/Contributing.md

 - Avoid duplicate PRs, if need be comment on the older PR with the PR number of the follow-up (new PR) and close the obsolete PR yourself.

-- If you are interested in solving an issue, Comment on the issue so that it is assigned to you.
+- If you are interested in solving an issue, comment on the issue so that it is assigned to you.
 If no response is there for more than 7 days, maintainers will mark the issue unassigned.

 - Make sure you read docs once, Answers to most of your questions is already there.

 - In case of suggestions for new features or bugs make an issue.
-Make sure you give proper title, description and relevant links.
+Make sure you give a proper title, description and relevant links.

-Also, we have a team of maintainers to whom you can write if your pull-request goes unnoticed.
+Also, we have a team of maintainers to whom you can send a message to if your pull-request goes unnoticed.
 They may have time.
 If you need any help solving an issue feel free to reach out to us.